Scott Maslen: Career

 At the age of 18 he went to Miami and was spotted by photographer Bruce Weber.
 As a result of this encounter he began a career as an international model.
 Five years later, he turned to acting.
 After training at the Guildhall School of Music and Drama, he landed a role in the successful television series Lock, Stock... in 2000.
 He has also played the live action rendition of Claude Speed in DMA Design's promotional video and opening sequence for Grand Theft Auto 2.
 After a few more television and film roles he landed his part in The Bill in 2002.

 On 13 July 2007 it was announced that Maslen would be leaving The Bill and joining the cast of EastEnders as regular character Jack Branning.
 His love interest was Ronnie Mitchell, played by best friend Samantha Womack.
 Both actors commented that they were uncomfortable doing love scenes since they have known each other most of their lives and are like brother and sister.
 Maslen left EastEnders on 15 October 2013.

 Maslen performed in the pantomime Aladdin at the Pavilion Theatre, Bournemouth over the Christmas/New Year period of 2013/2014.
 He performed the same pantomime at the Marlowe Theatre, Canterbury over the Christmas/New Year period of 2014/2015.
 He performed it again at the Churchill Theatre, Bromley over Christmas/New Year 2015/2016.

-In 2015, he competed in Celebrity Masterchef, but lost in the final, and took up a role of an MP named James Holloway in the American drama series The Royals.

-In April 2015, Maslen admitted that he had rejected the chance to return to EastEnders saying "I didn't want to go back just 18 months after leaving.
-There is an element of snobbery with soaps.
-It means people in the industry don't see you as an actor, they see you as a commodity."
-However, he made an unannounced return to the show on 24 December 2015, later confirming that this would be permanent.
+Maslen made an unannounced return to the show on 24 December 2015, later confirming that this would be permanent.
 Maslen said "It was like I hadn't left.
 It felt a bit strange because there are new characters who I don't know – but that fits with the story".